 Kristina: I’m a yoga teacher at Body Lounge.
 The studio has been in existence for over 10 years, and the current team has been working together for half that time.
 During the past decade, it has served as a hub for people who are passionate about practising yoga, pilates and callanetics classes, as well as interested in various awareness events.

-VP: What’s the best way to start practising yoga?
+VP: What’s the best way to start practicing yoga?

 We are all different and need to accept it with love.
 In yoga practice, we do not seek results but we learn to enjoy the process itself.
 In our studio, yoga classes are held in small groups of up to 10 people, so you will always receive advice and support from your teacher.